“Outsiders only know half the truth about this city.” ~ The New York Times on Chicago – Christmas Eve 1893

 Heise’s thought provoking book made a compelling case that while America was founded as a Democracy in theory, it really was never one in reality.

-His fascinating book documents that most efforts that were made to make this country into a legitimate democracy began in Chicago…
+His fascinating book documents that most people-focused efforts that were made to make this country into a legitimate democracy began in Chicago…

 *I believe Kenan Heise’s book “The Chicagoization of America – 1893-1917” is currently out of print…